hypo69/hypo/docs/gemini/consultant/ru/utils/xls.md

    :platform: Windows, Unix
    :synopsis: Converter for Excel (`xls`) to JSON and JSON to Excel (`xls`).

-This module provides functions to convert Excel files to JSON format, handle multiple sheets, and save JSON data back to Excel files.
 """
 import pandas as pd
 import json
-from typing import List, Dict, Union from pathlib import Path import logging from src.logger import logger  # Import logger from src.logger from src.utils.jjson import j_loads, j_loads_ns
+from typing import List, Dict, Union from pathlib import Path from src.logger import logger from src.utils.jjson import j_loads, j_loads_ns

+# TODO: Add type hints for logger.
+# TODO: Consider using a more robust error handling mechanism (e.g., custom exceptions).
+# TODO:  Add support for different Excel file types (e.g., xlsx).
+# TODO: Consider using a dedicated library for more advanced Excel manipulation.

 def read_xls_as_dict(
     xls_file: str,
     json_file: str = None,
     sheet_name: Union[str, int] = None
 ) -> Union[Dict, List[Dict], bool]:
-    """
-    Reads an Excel file and converts it to JSON.
+    """Reads an Excel file and converts it to JSON.
 Optionally, converts a specific sheet and saves the result to a JSON file.

     :param xls_file: Path to the Excel file.
+    :type xls_file: str
-    :param json_file: Path to save the JSON file (optional).
+    :param json_file: Optional path to save the JSON data.
+    :type json_file: str, optional
-    :param sheet_name: Name or index of the sheet to process (optional).
+    :param sheet_name: Optional name or index of the sheet to convert.
+    :type sheet_name: Union[str, int], optional
     :raises FileNotFoundError: If the Excel file is not found.
-    :raises Exception: For other errors during file processing.
+    :raises Exception: For other errors during processing.
-    :returns: A dictionary containing the sheet data (or a list of dictionaries if sheet_name is specified) if successful; False otherwise.
+    :return: Dictionary containing sheet names and their corresponding data.
+Returns False if an error occurs.
+    :rtype: Union[Dict, List[Dict], bool]
     """
     try:
         xls_file_path = Path(xls_file)